Last Updated on December 1, 2024 by Edward Harris

 UnitedHealthcare returned three years ago.
 UHC is one of the nation’s largest carriers, and also offers many ancillary products, including dental and vision plans.
 Their short-term plans (through Golden Rule Insurance) are very popular temporary choices throughout the US.
 These types of plans typically offer very low premiums, although pre-existing conditions are not covered, and federal subsidies are not available.

-Aetna CVS is one of the largest US insurers.
+Aetna CVS Health is one of the largest US insurers.
 In previous years, they offered Senior products in Maryland.
-Under-65 plans are now offered.,
+Under-65 plans are now offered.

-Note: Cigna and Evergreen Health exited the market and no longer offer private plans in Maryland.
+Note: Evergreen Health exited the market two years ago and no longer offer private plans in Maryland.
 However, their market share was very low and prices of the participating carriers were not impacted.

 Current Available Plans For Individuals And Families